konradzb/konradz.github.io/_posts/2025-11-1-DLL-Injection-Guide.md

 # DLL Injection: A Comprehensive Security Perspective

 I created this short paper to sumerize my knowledge about DLL and DLL Injection in one place.
 Its much easier to exploit something from time to time when you don't have to remind every detail again and agian :).
-There is no fancy stuff, the idea was to create geenral guide to help myself when I came across DLL Injection in the future.
-For example on Windows we have User32.dll, which exports functions related to user interface.
+There is no fancy stuff, the idea was to create general guide to help myself when I came across DLL Injection in the future.

-Applications can be devided into multiple modules, each module have its seperate DLL file, which is loaded seperatly when main application (.exe file) requires it.
-It is more eficient for system to maintain mudular application, but I think more important is fact, that is also easier to maintain applications code when its devided into modules.

 ## 1. What is a DLL?

 As we can read on [oficial microsoft page](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library#more-information) - "a DLL is a library that contains code and data that can be used by more than one program at the same time".
 It's more eficient to place your code in DLL when you know it will be used in multiple places.
 Unlike static libraries that are embedded into an executable at compile time, DLL will be loaded when particular function is called inside the code.

+Applications can be devided into multiple modules, each module have its seperate DLL file, which is loaded seperatly when main application (.exe file) requires it.
+It is more eficient for system to maintain mudular application, but I think more important is fact, that is also easier to maintain applications code when its devided into modules.

 ### 1.2 Structure and Portable Executable (PE) Format